MartinSandstrom/mars-rovers/README.md

 ## Assumptions and thoughts

-* Robot cannot fall off the curiously rectangular plateau but ignored calls that would result in a fall off
+* Rover cannot fall off the curiously rectangular plateau but ignored calls that would result in a fall off
+* Rover cannot move or report before being placed
+* Rover cannot be placed outside of the initial grid
 * Created a new rover for every instrcution even though it could have reused the same rover and placed it on a new spot.
-Assuming that it was a lot of rovers and not one rover with a lot of instructions.
+Assuming that it was a lot of rovers and not one rover with a lot of instructions

 ## Design choises